abpframework/abp/docs/en/Distributed-Event-Bus.md

 ## Monitoring Distributed Events

-The ABP Framework provides a powerful feature that allows you to stay informed when your application **receives** or **sends** a distributed event.
+The ABP Framework allows you to stay informed when your application **receives** or **sends** a distributed event.
 This capability enables you to track the event flow within your application and take appropriate actions based on the received or sent distributed events.

 ### Received Events